DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## Withdrawal program

 If this is the firs time depositing to the wallet, we’re going to do two test withdrawals.
 The first one is by far the most complicated.
 That procedure is only necessary if you lose one private key and the corresponding hardware wallet (if you have to access your backup key).
-Normaly, use the method described in "Test withdrawal 2".
+Normally, use the method described in "Withdrawal method 2".

-#### Withdrawal 1
+#### Withdrawal method 1
 In Electrum, go to send, enter an address to another wallet you control (like Wasabi Wallet).
 Select around half of the amount you have in the wallet, pick a fee and select “preview”: